 1. Check the profile of the seller

-It’s a must that you know to whom you are transacting with.
+It’s a must that you know to whom you are transacting.
 If it’s an online shop, check when it was established and who is the owner.
 Knowing the identity of the owner will give you an idea if that person is really capable of fulfilling your orders.
 Use your oppa/unnie stalking skills, bes!
-If the seller is unknown or has unclear identity, magtaka ka na bes.
+If the seller is unknown or has an unclear identity, magtaka ka na bes.

 2. Ask or check any proof of transaction

 Check if an online shop has posted any proof of their previous transactions.
 If none, ask the seller to provide you.
 Be keen to details and see if the photo is edited or not as some sellers can easily fake it nowadays.